jsbueno/extradict/README.md

 Some Mapping containers and tools for daily use with Python.
-This attempts to be a small package with no dependencies, just deliverying its data-types as described bellow enough tested for production-usage.
+This attempts to be a small package with no dependencies, just delivering its data-types as described bellow enough tested for production-usage.